 The one-line version

-• Parametric Memory — a verifiable memory substrate.
-The only one where every recalled fact carries a cryptographic proof, delivered MCP-native from $5/mo.
+- Parametric Memory — a verifiable memory substrate.
+Every recalled fact carries a cryptographic proof, and the benchmark result ships as a sealed bundle you can check yourself.
+MCP-native, from $5/mo.

 At a glance